What Is Important To Know About Back Pain and Lower Back Pain

 While majority of back pain (almost 90%) is classified as “non-specific”, indicating that the exact cause of the pain is not clear, 10% of the patients with LBP may have other serious underlying pathology such as an infection or malignancy, which demands a timely and accurate diagnosis before proper treatment can be initiated.
 For a back pain specialist, the signs and symptoms that suggest a patient’s back pain may be the result of a potentially serious pathology as opposed to the more common underlying causes such as tissue injury, sustained postural overload, or RSI are referred to as Back Pain Red Flags.

 The presence of any of the back pain red flags in a patient means that there is a need to thoroughly investigate the patient for other serious diseases such as cancer, inflammatory arthritis, abdominal aortic aneurysms, infections, and auto-immune diseases.
 The good news is that the majority of the patients (as much as 90%) with LBP do not suffer from any of these serious pathologies.
-But, as a patient, it is important for you to be aware of these back pain red flags and understand what it could mean so that you can get the right treatment at a chiropractic clinic at the right time.
+But, as a patient, it is important for you to be aware of these back pain red flags and understand what it could mean so that you can get the right treatment at the right time.

 5 Important Back Pain Red Flags